 If you decide to use an online ESA service, make sure that you are connected with an LMHP licensed in the State of Washington.ESA Doctors, est. 2015

-Once you have been assessed and if you are approved, you will be sent an ESA letter for immediate use through email and/or physical mail.
+Once you have been assessed and approved, you will be sent an ESA letter for immediate use through email and/or physical mail.

-- Use a reputable online ESA service such as ESA Doctors that can connect you with a Washington licensed mental health professional.
+- Use a reputable online ESA service such as ESA Doctors to connect you with a Washington licensed mental health professional.

 - Complete the online questionnaire and connect with your LMHP.